chmaha/DebianProAudio/README.md

 ### Pipewire?

 In short, no, don't do it if you are a pro audio user.
+I don't believe it's ready for primetime.
 In the near future I'll provide some commands to help remove pipewire audio and replace with ALSA + Pulseaudio + JACK.

 ## Full In-depth Guide